dimitriwalters/patterns/README.md

 # patterns

-A website to help explain the most common design patterns using examples written in javascript.
+A website that explain the 23 design patterns using examples written in javascript.

+For pushing to pages: `git subtree push --prefix dist origin gh-pages`